Moo-ni/hassos-addons/teddycloud/README.md

-# Home Assistant Community Add-on: TeddyCloud
+# Home Assistant Community Add-on: TeddyCloud -test

 An alternative Server for your Toniebox.